Firewall & Port Forwarding

 - 80 TCP for regular HTTP connections

-- 443 TCP for secure HTTPS connections
+- 443 TCP/UDP for secure HTTPS and HTTP/3 connections

 - 3000 TCP for initial Captain Installation (can be blocked once Captain is attached to a domain)